N-Medvedev/XTANT-3_coupling_data/README.md

 _Note #3: not all materials, for which the coupling parameter is present, may have a file with the electron heat capacity_

+## G_e-ph_semiconductors : electron-ion (electron-phonon) coupling parameter in semiconductors

+The files naming, the format, and the units used are identical to those in metals.

+If using this dataset, please cite Ref.[4].

+## Ce_semiconductors : electronic heat capacity in semiconductors

+The files naming, the format, and the units used are identical to those in metals.

 ## G_e-ph_2d_materials : electron-ion (electron-phonon) coupling parameter in 2d materials

 The electron-ion (electron-phonon) coupling parameters in 2d carbon materials are stored in this directory.
-The files are named as
-* G_e-ph_[El]_[data].txt

-with [El] being the chemical element; [data] being additional information.

-The files use the following format:

 First two or three lines, starting with the symbol '#' are commenting the columns and the units of the variables in them.
 The columns contain:
 1) Electron temperature in [K]